n-Burn/blender_28x/README.md

 # blender 28x
-Scripts for based on the Blender 2.80 Python API
+Scripts and notes based on the Blender 2.80 Python API